 Minimize our footprint while maximizing self-sufficiency in style!

 Selecting eco-conscious building materials and utilizing renewable energy sources can be achieved within cities while maintaining a comfortable and convenient lifestyle.
-Lilypad will be a showcase through open houses and consultations to demonstrate creative ways to minimize our footprint while maximizing self-sufficiency in style.
+Lilypad hopes to illustrate creative ways to minimize our footprint while maximizing self-sufficiency in style.

 LILYPAD'S ENVIRONMENTALLY-FRIENDLY FEATURES:

 Minimal Footprint - 248 square feet is about 10% of the average-sized home in the United States (U.S. Census, 2014)